openrasta/owin.spec/spec/owin-1.0.1-draft.1.md

 6. **Request/Response Entity Body** - same

-7. Interaction - A process starting with an HTTP Request and completing with an HTTP response or the termination of the Client's connection.
+7. Interaction - A process starting with an HTTP Request and completing with an HTTP response or the termination of the User Agent's connection.

 ## 3. Request Execution